HEMA-New-Zealand/HEMA-New-Zealand-Public-Documents/Draft Policies/constitution/constitution.md

 	- attend, speak, and vote at **General Meetings**, Amendments
 	- receive communication as to the activities of the **Society**, and
 	- claim **Membership** of the **Society** for purposes in accordance with the **Society**'s objectives, including funding, and
-	- subject to the management of the **Committee**, access and use the Society’s premises, facilities, equipment, and other property.
+	- subject to the management of the **Committee**, access and use the **Society**’s premises, facilities, equipment, and other property.

 6. An **Affiliate Club** is an organisation which:
 	- is engaged in the facilitation of the practice of the **HEMA** for its members, and